CaelRowley/brickblock-frontend/README.md

 npm start
 ```

-The app should now be avilable at http://localhost:3000/
+The app should now be available at http://localhost:3000/

 ## Project Scaffolding